haylocki/FrameByFrame/README.md

 **Next:** Moves to the next frame in the video

-**Edit Image:** allows you to edit the frame being displayed on the left of the FrameByFrame window
+**Edit Image:** Allows you to edit the frame being displayed on the left of the FrameByFrame window

 **Mask:** Allows you to mask off parts of an image.
 Masked areas will not be copied when copying images.